beepboop141/parallel_programming_with_cuda_notes/programming with cuda.md

 This is to prevent race conditions (as with the pen example, so chaos does not ensue), as each block is processed in parallel and simultaneous writes can cause conflicts.

-Overall, __syncthreads() is used for synchronization within a block, ensuring that all threads have reached a "checkpoint" before proceeding to the next step.
-On the other hand, atomicAdd() and other atomic operations (check out more documentation in the NVIDIA Docs) are mostly used when multiple threads across blocks are doing concurrent writes and race conditions want to be avoided.
+Overall, `__syncthreads()` is used for synchronization within a block, ensuring that all threads have reached a "checkpoint" before proceeding to the next step.
+On the other hand, atomicAdd() and other atomic operations (check out more documentation in the NVIDIA Docs [16]) are mostly used when multiple threads across blocks are doing concurrent writes, and race conditions want to be avoided.

 ## Parallelized BFS